Patrick van Leeuwen: Managerial career

-After retirement, he was appointed youth manager of Feyenoord, one of the Netherlands' most successful clubs.
+After retirement, van Leeuwen was appointed youth manager of Feyenoord, one of the Netherlands' most successful clubs.
 After that, van Leeuwen was appointed youth manager of Shakhtar Donetsk in Ukraine via Henk van Stee, before being appointed director of Kazakhstani side Kairat.

 In 2020, van Leeuwen was appointed manager of Maccabi Tel Aviv, the most successful club in Israel.
 In 2020–21, under his management, the team finished in second place in the Israeli Premier League and won the Israel State Cup.

 On 26 October 2021 van Leeuwen was sacked due to a poor start to the regular season.

-On 28 June 2022, he was appointed as a manager for Ukrainian FC Zorya Luhansk that temporarily plays out of Zaporizhzhia due to the Russo-Ukrainian War.
+On 28 June 2022, he was appointed as a manager for Ukrainian club Zorya Luhansk which temporarily plays out of Zaporizhzhia due to the Russo-Ukrainian War.
 During the 2022–23 season, Van Leeuwen won the manager of the month award for October 2022.
-FC Zorya Luhansk placed 3rd in the 2022–23 Ukrainian Premier League season and qualified to the 2023–24 UEFA Europa League play-off round of the competition.
-Patrick van Leeuwen was recognized as the best manager of the 2022–23 season by the Ukrainian Premier League.
+Zorya Luhansk placed 3rd in the 2022–23 Ukrainian Premier League season and qualified to the 2023–24 UEFA Europa League play-off round of the competition. van Leeuwen was recognized as the best manager of the 2022–23 season by the Ukrainian Premier League.

 Following his performance with Zorya, van Leeuwen was invited to Shakhtar Donetsk during the inter-season summer break.
-He somewhat struggled from the beginning with 5 wins and 3 draws in the first 8 games of the 2023–24 Ukrainian Premier League season.
+He somewhat struggled from the beginning with five wins and three draws in the first eight games of the 2023–24 Ukrainian Premier League season.
 Many of the wins came with only a goal advantage, and the team earned their draws against mediocre opponents.
-The loss 1:2 to Vorskla Poltava was the first of the season, but it became the last game for van Leeuwen in the UPL as the Shakhtar head coach.
+The 2–1 loss to Vorskla Poltava was the first of the season, but it became the last game for van Leeuwen in the UPL as the Shakhtar head coach.

-On 20 August 2024, Patrick van Leeuwen became the head coach of FC Metalist 1925 Kharkiv that was playing the Ukrainian First League.
+On 20 August 2024, van Leeuwen became the head coach of Metalist 1925 Kharkiv, playing the Ukrainian First League.
 He signed a three-year contract.
-Patrick van Leeuwen was tasked to lead the club to the Ukrainian Premier League promotion.
+Van Leeuwen was tasked with leading the club to the Ukrainian Premier League promotion.
 On 18 May 2025 he was "suspended" from performing his duties as the head coach.

-On 9 June 9 2025, the Kryvbas Kryvyi Rih announced that they had hired van Leeuwen as their head coach, to replace Yuriy Vernydub who left the team after the 2024–25 season.
+On 9 June 2025, the Kryvbas Kryvyi Rih announced that they had hired van Leeuwen as their head coach, to replace Yuriy Vernydub who left the team after the 2024–25 season.